thofma/Hecke.jl/docs/src/abelian/structural.md

 For 2 subgroups `U` and `V` of the same group `G`, `U+V` returns the smallest subgroup of `G` containing both.
-Similarly, $U\cap V$ computes the intersection and `U \subset V` tests for inclusion.
+Similarly, $U\cap V$ computes the intersection and $U \subset V$ tests for inclusion.
 The difference between `issubset =` $\subset$ and `is_subgroup` is that the inclusion map is also returned in the 2nd call.